oconnorian3/hangman/README.md

 # Testing #

-   * This site works in thebrowsers, Chrome & Firefox.
+   * This site works in the browsers, Chrome & Firefox.
 It does not run in Safari which looks to be a common issue with Heroku and Safari (sample thread ,many more) https://stackoverflow.com/questions/69526899/heroku-application-not-accessible-on-safari
    * I confirmed that the game gives clear instructions and the flow of the game meakes sense
    * I confirmed that the functions all work as designed and corretly give the expected responses to the user.